In Exercises 27 - 36, find (if possible) the following matrices: a. AB b. BA 1 3 3 - 2 A = B = 5 3 - 1 6

 Performing Row Operations on Matrices

-Before performing matrix operations, it is essential to check the dimensions of the matrices involved.
-For multiplication, the inner dimensions must match; for addition, the matrices must have identical dimensions.
-If these conditions are not met, the operation is undefined.
+Before performing matrix operations, verify dimension compatibility.
+For multiplication, check if the inner dimensions match; for addition, ensure matrices have identical sizes.
+If these conditions are not met, the operation is undefined and cannot be performed.

 Recommended video: